https-sam/files-encrypter/README.md

 # Files-encrypter

 # Getting Started
-This project utilizes the cryptography module.
+This project utilizes the python cryptography module.
 The program encrypts / decrypts a file / entire directory with a unique encoded 32-byte key, which makes the files unrecoverable without the private key.

 # Disclaimer